fastapi/typer/docs/tutorial/options/autocompletion.md

 Because completion is based on the output printed by your program (handled internally by **Typer**), during completion we can't just print something else as we normally do.

-### "Standard Output" and "Standard Error"

-The way it works underneath is that the operating system treats what we print as if it was a "virtual file" called "standard output".

-But there's another "virtual file" called "standard error" that is normally only used for errors.
-But we can also "print" to "standard error".
-And both are shown on the terminal to the users.

-And because the completion system only reads from "standard output", printing to "standard error" won't break completion.

-!!! info
-    If you use PowerShell it's quite possible that what you print to "standard error" won't be shown in the terminal.

-    In PowerShell, to see "standard error" you would have to check the variable `$Error`.

-    But it will work normally in Bash, Zsh, and Fish.

 ### Printing to "standard error"

+!!! tip
+    If you need a refresher about what is "standard output" and "standard error" check the section in [Printing and Colors: "Standard Output" and "Standard Error"](../printing.md#standard-output-and-standard-error){.internal-link target=_blank}.

+The completion system only reads from "standard output", so, printing to "standard error" won't break completion. 🚀

 You can print to "standard error" with `typer.echo("some text", err=True)`.